Basics:

 Getting paid

-Lower-tier writers also pay 20% of their earnings as a commission to the platform and get paid twice monthly via Bill.com or PayPal.
+Lower-tier writers pay 20% of their earnings as a commission to the platform and get paid twice monthly via Bill.com or PayPal.
+Gold and platinum-tier writers do not pay commissions and they can get paid once weekly.

 Recommendations

 It’s a rare writer who can kick out copy fast enough to make a job like this pay even minimum wage.
 If you’re using this site to develop your writing skills and a personal clientele, it may make sense to spend whatever time is necessary to create a portfolio good enough to land you better-paying jobs in the future.
 But using Scripted as a long-term source of income is a ticket to poverty.
+You can find Scripted here.

 What their writers say: